 The Houses of Lancaster and York were the ruling dynasties of England whose reign extended from 1399 to 1485.
 During this era, three rulers from each house ruled the country.
 It began with the ascension of Henry IV to the throne and ended with the death of Richard III in a battle against Henry Tudor.

-The most famous of all the house of Lancaster and York Kings was Henry V
+The most famous of all the houses of Lancaster and York Kings was Henry V

-Henry V was immortalised in plays by the legendary William Shakespeare
+Henry V was immortalized in plays by the legendary William Shakespeare

 King Henry V heavily defeated the French armies in the battle of Agincourt

-Henry V introduced proper use of English-language during the Royal house of Lancaster and York period
+Henry V introduced the proper use of the English language during the Royal house of Lancaster and York period

 King Richard the III from the Royal house of york was considered to be the worst King produced by this dynasty